 The white grape variety (also Dánosi Leányka) comes from Hungary; the name means "royal girl = princess.
 It must not be confused with the variety Királyszölö.
 The exact origin has not yet been clarified.
 According to a hypothesis, it is from a cross between Kövérszölö ( Grasă de Cotnari ) x Leányka emerged.
 According to a second hypothesis, it is identical to the Fetească Regală, In both cases this would be a Romanian origin.
-Made in 2009 DNA analysis these hypotheses were refuted, but Leányka could be a parent.
+Made in 2009 DNA analysis These hypotheses were refuted, but Leányka could be a parent.
 The medium-maturing, high-yielding vine is prone to Botrytis and wrong mildew, It produces fresh, alcohol-rich white wines with moderate acidity and floral aroma.
 These are in Hungary as so-called typical summer wines very popular.
 It is often used as an extender partner to introduce acid.
-The variety is widespread in Hungary, on the Balaton (Lake Balaton), as well as in the areas Eger.
+The variety is in Hungary on Balaton (Lake Balaton), as well as in the areas Eger.
 Etyek-Buda and Mátraalja widespread.
 She finished in 2010, a total of 855 hectares of vineyards (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012